NCSU GIS/MEA582:

 Compute accessibility map for help in search for lost person

-Create friction map based on land cover.
+First, create friction map based on land cover.

-First display land cover classes:
+Set the computational region and display land cover classes:

 g.region swwake_30m -p